eliotsykes/dan-todo/GUIDE.md

 Notice the `source bin/npm_setup` lines added to `bin/ember`.
 These lines invoke our safety net before and after the `ember` command runs.
 If something happens to create another `package.json` file, `npm_setup` will fix it before it becomes a problem.

+## Setup Simple Auth

+### The Browser Sees All

+When doing client-side authentication as you're about to, remember that any code and data that is sent to the client can be viewed by a determined user even if you take precautions to block them from seeing certain parts of the app.

+Assume anything (javascript, data, files, etc.) you send from the server to the client is viewable by the user.

+Your users have a number of tools at their disposal to help them figure out how you've tried to hide any resources you're sending to and storing in their browser and given enough time a user can outsmart your client-side-only security measures.

+Client-side authentication needs to be paired with server-side authentication, which is what we're about to do.

+This may remind you of the strongly recommended practice of performing server-side validation and sanitization for all user-submitted data.
+Its not a good idea to rely only on client-side validation and sanitization.
+Client-side authentication, validation, and sanitization can fail and be avoided in a number of predictable and unpredictable ways and so its smart to write server-side code defensively that acknowledges this reality.

+So we're agreed, don't send sensitive data to a user unless you're certain its OK if they see it.

+### Block all routes by default

+You're going to setup Simple Auth so it all routes will default to being viewable only by logged-in users.
+For a route to be viewable by an anonymous user, you will have to explicitly configure that route to be publicly viewable.

+By choosing this default it means if we introduce a new route to the app, its harder for us to accidentally expose that route to anonymous users.
+To make a route publicly accessible, you'll have to take deliberate steps to expose that route to anonymous visitors.